anvilco/spectaql/examples/themes/README.md

 - Include new files to be considered or included during the build process
 - Both!

 The "theme" system works on a directory structure convention.
-Here's how that stucture looks:
+Here's how that structure looks:

 ```js
 your-theme-dir/